-During the second half of 2013, the Bank will be conducting a review of the data it collects from ASX to better support its assessment of the CS facilities against the requirements of the FSS.
+During 2013/14 the Bank conducted a review of the data that it collects from ASX in order to better support its assessment of the CS facilities against the requirements of the FSS.
+As a result of this review, ASX will implement enhancements to the data it reports to the Bank over coming months.